Portugal. The Man: In the Mountain In the Cloud (2010–2012)

 Starting in April 2011, Portugal.
 The Man began releasing one 30-second clip every week from their new album via their YouTube channel, with a 13-minute short film "Sleep Forever", directed by Michael Ragen, premiered in June of that year.
 The full album, In the Mountain in the Cloud, was released on July 19, 2011.
 Portugal.
-The Man made their second appearance at the Bonnaroo Music and Arts Festival for the festival's 10th anniversary in June 2011, as well as another Lollapalooza appearance in August.
+The Man made their second appearance at Bonnaroo for the festival's 10th anniversary in June 2011, as well as another Lollapalooza appearance in August.
 On August 8, 2011, after their Lollapalooza show, the band's van and trailer were stolen.
-The van and trailer contained all of the band's instruments and performance gear.
-The van was recovered the following day, but the contents of the trailer were missing.
-A list of the missing equipment was made available by the band.
-John Gourley was reported saying that, "Basically every bit of money Portugal.
+The van was recovered the next day, but the contents of the trailer (the band's instruments and gear) were lost.
+A list of the missing equipment was released by the band.
+John Gourley said, "... every bit of money Portugal.
 The Man has made over the last five years was in that trailer."
 Four days after the theft, much of the band's gear was recovered from the home of a man who claimed to have purchased it at a flea market.
-The band posted a thank you note on their website saying, "it is more than just a win for PTM, it is also a win for Twitter, the world of social media, the Chicago police, and old school journalism."
-The man was charged with one felony count of theft for purchasing the stolen equipment.
+The band posted a thank you note on its website: "it is more than just a win for PTM, it is also a win for Twitter, the world of social media, the Chicago police, and old school journalism."
+The man was charged with one felony count of theft for buying the stolen equipment.

 In late 2011, Portugal.
-The Man went on a US headlining tour with the addition of guitarist Noah Gersh to the band.
-They also went on tour in Europe in January 2012, opening for The Black Keys and going on to Australia to headline and perform at St Jerome's Laneway Festival.
-In the spring of 2012, they headlined the Norman Music Festival in Norman, Oklahoma, as well as the Jägermeister Music Tour with The Lonely Forest.

-Keyboardist Ryan Neighbors left the group in April 2012, to pursue his own music career with his new project Hustle and Drone, and was replaced by Kyle O'Quin.
-Drummer Jason Sechrist was replaced by former child actor and drummer Kane Ritchotte shortly after Neighbors' departure.
+The Man went on a US tour and guitarist Noah Gersh joined the band.
+They went on tour in Europe in January 2012, opening for The Black Keys before going to Melbourne, Australia to headline and perform at St Jerome's Laneway Festival.
+In the spring of 2012, they headlined the Norman Music Festival in Norman, Oklahoma as well as the Jägermeister Music Tour with an indie band, The Lonely Forest.
+Ryan Neighbors left the group in April 2012, to pursue his own music career with his new project Hustle and Drone, and was replaced by Kyle O'Quin on keyboards.
+Jason Sechrist was replaced by former child actor and drummer Kane Ritchotte from DEV2.0 shortly after Neighbors' departure.

-Evil Friends (2013–14)
+Evil Friends (2013–2014)

-The band's seventh album, Evil Friends, was released on June 4, 2013, preceded by a single of the same name in March of that year.
-Produced by Danger Mouse, and featuring guest appearances from Este and Danielle Haim, the album was influenced by Pink Floyd and The Dark Side of the Moon.
-A music video of "Purple Yellow Red and Blue" followed.
-Later in the year, singles from Evil Friends, including "Evil Friends" and "Purple, Yellow, Red and Blue", were remixed by artists including Bear Mountain, Terry Urban and Passion Pit.
+The band's seventh album, Evil Friends, was released on June 4, 2013, preceded by a single of the same name in March 2013.
+Produced by Danger Mouse and featuring guest appearances from Este and Danielle Haim, the album was influenced by Pink Floyd and specifically by Pink Floyd's album, The Dark Side of the Moon.
+A music video of "Purple Yellow Red and Blue" came out.
+Later in 2013, singles from Evil Friends including "Evil Friends" and "Purple, Yellow, Red and Blue", were remixed by artists including Bear Mountain, Terry Urban and the band Passion Pit.